Simone Ortega

-Aside from writing cookbooks, Ortega had a regular column in ¡Hola!, and was a frequent guest of various radio programmes.
+Aside from writing cookbooks, Ortega had a regular column in ¡Hola!, and was a frequent guest on various radio programmes.
 Her most recent books were written in collaboration with her daughter, Inés Ortega Klein, who has followed in the footsteps of her mother to become something of a celebrity chef and cookbook author.

 Publications

 1080 Recipes has been translated into English, Dutch and other languages.
 In collaboration with her daughter, Ortega released two separate English language editions of 1080 Recipes: one for the United Kingdom and the other for the United States, to reflect the ease with which customers in each country can get hold of certain products.